nais/doc/content/alerts/README.md

 Alerts
 ======

 We use [Prometheus](https://prometheus.io/) to collect metrics, and can trigger alerts based on these metrics.
-Custom alerts are specified in theire own Kubernetes-resource called `alerts`.
-We have made our own operator called [Alerterator](https://github.com/nais/alerterator), meaning that you can manage your alerts with `kubectl`, and that alerts are not tied to a specific app or namespace.
-This gives you more freedom to set up the necessary alerts for one or several apps.
+Alerts are specified in their own Kubernetes-resource called `alerts` as we have made our own operator called [Alerterator](https://github.com/nais/alerterator).

+This means that you can manage your alerts with `kubectl`, and that alerts are not tied to a specific app or namespace.
+Giving you more freedom to set up the necessary alerts for one or several apps.
 You can even make your own personal alert-profile.

 ## Custom alerts

-Below you can find an example for a custom alert, check out a complete example in [alerterator-repo](https://github.com/nais/alerterator/blob/master/example/max_alerts.yaml):
+Underneath we have an example for a complete Alert-resource, ready to be `kubectl apply -f alerts.yaml`.

 ```yaml
 ---